Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Works made in artichokes at the Festival| ©Luigi Cicillini

 Can you think of a better plan for your vacation than tasting local products?
 For me, as a good foodie, it doesn't get any better than this.
-The Romanesco Artichoke Festival (in Italian, Sagra del Carciofo Romanesco), held annually since 1950 in Ladispoli, an Italian town in the province of Rome, is a national fair dedicated to this food, which you will see prepared in hundreds of different ways, some of them very original!
+The Romanesco Artichoke Festival has been held annually since 1950 in Ladispoli, and is a national fair dedicated to this food.

-For three days, the city of Ladispoli sets up an exhibition in the streets and welcomes 100 stands among associations, producers and artists.
+For three days, the city of Ladispoli sets up an exhibition in the streets and welcomes 100 stands between associations, producers and artists.
 Yes, you read that right.
-At this fair you will also meet artists and their works of art, such as animal sculptures created with this unique plant - I loved a life-size cow made with artichokes!
+At this fair you will also meet artists and their works of art, such as animal sculptures, created with this unique plant.

 Book a gastronomic tour of Rome